Scott Oberg: Post-playing career

 On January 10, 2023, Oberg took to Instagram to announce his retirement, “I have accepted a part-time position with the Rockies and will no longer be pursuing the game I’ve loved my whole life, as a player. — Unfortunately the numerous blood clots I suffered over the course of my career has made playing untenable.”
 Oberg wrote.
 His official role was listed as a special assistant to baseball operations.
-Oberg had not played professionally in 3 seasons at the time of his retirement.
+Oberg had not pitched professionally in three seasons at the time of his retirement.

+On January 2, 2025, the Rockies announced that Oberg would be hired as a minor league pitching coordinator.

 Personal

 Oberg and his wife, Diana, have one daughter together.
 They reside in New Jersey in the offseason.